thomaskelly97/Lucene_Search_Engine/ReadMe.md

 ```

-### Please Note;
+Please Note;
+---
-+ The cran.qry file was reformatted as described in the blackboard announcement, and written to */cran/reformatted_cran.qry*
++ The cran.qry file was reformatted as described in the blackboard announcement, and written to **/cran/reformatted_cran.qry**.
+This file should be used when searching instead of cran.qry.
-+ I noticed the cranqrel file was also incorrectly formatted for trec_eval, and reformatted that and stored in */cran/reformatted_cranqrel*
++ I noticed the cranqrel file was also incorrectly formatted for trec_eval, and reformatted that and stored in **/cran/reformatted_cranqrel**.
+This file should be used instead of cranqrel for evaluation.
 - This is the function of the python scripts in the /cran directory.